 You are aware that the University relies on the warranties and representations made by the You in connection with this deed.

+Open Sourcing

+The parties have agreed that ANU will place any resulting Intellectual Property from the Internship (the Internship IP) into the public domain under a suitable open source agreement, similar to the [….] licence.

+Assessable Work

+You shall retain all intellectual property rights in copyright in Assessable Work, meaning any written materials submitted for examination or otherwise created by You during the Internship.

 General

 5.1 In the event of any question, issue or dispute arising in relation to Your conduct during the internship, the matter will be resolved in accordance with University policies and procedures.